-Clustering is a powerful new feature in Tableau 10 that allows you to easily group similar dimension members.
+Clustering is a powerful feature in Tableau that allows you to easily group similar dimension members.
 This type of clustering helps you create statistically-based segments which provide insight into how different groups are similar as well as how they are performing compared to each other.
-I’ve always leaned on segmentation as a tactic for making my analyses with Tableau more powerful, and the post, How to Create a Scatter Plot in Tableau, shares how to make a simple quadrant-based segmentation.
+We’ve always leaned on segmentation as a tactic for making my analyses with Tableau more powerful, and the post, How to Create a Scatter Plot in Tableau, shares how to make a simple quadrant-based segmentation.
 Clustering takes this a step further by statistically grouping the objects on a view using the variables on the view.

 This post shows you how to use the cluster feature in Tableau and how to make the generated clusters more permanent for segmentation analyses.